Layla-d-1/Layla-d-1/README.md

 # Hello! ⋆˚꩜｡⊹

-Welcome to my GitHub profile!
+Welcome to my GitHub profile.
-I'm a software engineering student passionate about building web applications, embedded systems, robotics and Machine Learning
+I'm a software engineering student exploring multiple different specialties, including but not limited to:

-## ⋆‧°𓏲ּ About Me

-I'm a software engineering student with a strong foundation in Java and web development.
-I'm driven by curiosity and love tackling real-world problems through code.
-Beyond the screen, I'm fascinated by electronics, robotics, and always have a good book nearby.
+- building web applications
+-embedded systems
+-robotics
+-Machine Learning

 ## 𝄢⋆˚꩜｡ What I Do